tasinhoque/qwizdom-frontend/README.md

 ## Quiz Creation

-- Add stage and question header (i.e. number).
-- Fix the image preview (the aspect ratio should be preserved)
-- Add points to each of the questions
 - CSS fixing
   - Make the cards look similar to the cards in the figma design.
   - Textfields should have the texts in the center (currently there is a top margin)